Nature Positive Australian Marine Parks

-Parks Australia is participating in the Global Nature Positive Summit to discuss collective actions for driving investment in nature and strengthening activities to protect and repair our environment.
+Parks Australia attended the Global Nature Positive Summit to discuss collective actions for driving investment in nature and strengthening activities to protect and repair our environment.

 Our nature positive approach

-During the summit, we will showcase how we deliver on:
+During the summit, we showcased how we deliver on:

 Ocean protection and sustainable use